asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 An individual is a single virtual disk where they are in detail, I'll talk about that later.

 They basically discuss what we usually call poison pill events.
-So basically if you have a chunk or a part, basically part of a virtual disk where processing that on a block server crashes the server.
+If you have a chunk or a part, basically part of a virtual disk where processing that on a block server crashes the server.
 And technically it is individual.